-- 130. Businesses should communicate information with affected stakeholders in a manner that is accessible to its audience and consult with them regarding potential projects that may affect them.
-Of them.
-It is accessible to its audience and consult with them regarding potential projects that may affect them.
-It is accessible to its audience and consult in person meetings, formal reports and online dialogues, but it must demonstrate transparency and accountability to impacted groups and stakeholders.
-As previously stated, ReconAfrica has failed to consult local communities and has instead actively blocked their participation. - 131.
-As mentioned above, the Company neglected to include an I&AP List for the 2019 EIA, despite it being mandated by law, and thereby excluded local and Indigenous communities with knowledge of and interest in environmental issues from the process.
-Similarly, ReconAfrica did not follow the required consultative process for the additional 12 well drilling project and instead filed an amendment to their 2019 EIA, as a means of avoiding consulting community members and excluding an interested and affected parties list.
+- 130. Businesses should communicate information with affected stakeholders in a manner that is accessible to its audience and consult with them regarding potential projects that may affect them.300 Communication can be carried out through in-person meetings, formal reports and online dialogues, but it must demonstrate transparency and accountability to impacted groups and stakeholders.301 As previously stated, ReconAfrica has failed to consult local communities and has instead actively blocked their participation. - 131.
+As mentioned above, the Company neglected to include an I&AP List for the 2019 EIA, despite it being mandated by law, and thereby excluded local and Indigenous communities with knowledge of and interest in environmental issues from the process.302 Similarly, ReconAfrica did not follow the required consultative process for the additional 12 well drilling project and instead filed an amendment to their 2019 EIA, as a means of avoiding consulting community members and excluding an interested and affected parties list.
 This is in clear violation of the ECC process, as amendments do not cover new exploration projects. - 132.
 ReconAfrica also refused to communicate with conservancy leaders.
 In February 2021, Mr. Muronga, Chairperson of KKC asked representatives at the Second Drill Site why they had